Choose your own adventure at our preserves in Pennsylvania and Delaware.

 Snowshoeing at Long Pond.
 Bring your snowshoes and explore the 1.7-mile woodland loop along Cathy’s Trail. © Yann Allegre via Unsplash

-When the snow falls, bring your own snowshoes and start your journey from the Hauser Nature Center and explore a 1.7-mile woodland loop along Cathy’s Trail, where you’ll encounter a unique mixture of northern hardwood forest and boreal coniferous swamp, both with beautiful evergreens.
-Make your way to the Boulderfields, which feature rocky remnants from the last glacial age, before heading back for hot chocolate.
-Keep your eyes peeled on the wintry landscape for the snowshoe hare and its distinctive winter white fur.
+When the snow descends in the Pocono Mountains, it’s a call to adventure.
+Bring your snowshoes and head to Hauser Nature Center to explore a 1.7-mile woodland loop along Cathy’s Trail, where you’ll encounter a unique mixture of northern hardwood forest and boreal coniferous swamp, both with beautiful evergreens dusted with the powdery sugar of snowfall.

 A metal dock stretched out into a body of water with a kayak at the end.

-Kayaking at McCabe Enjoy a 2-mile paddle eastward to the dock at the McCabe Preserve, where you can stop to enjoy a waterfront picnic. © Kayaking Delmarva
+Kayaking at McCabe Enjoy a 2-mile paddle eastward to the dock at the McCabe Preserve where you can stop to enjoy a waterfront picnic. © Melisa Soysal/TNC

 A snowy egret stands on a piece of driftwood.